 Applicants should note that when leveraged with a CARIF, SSHRC grants must be used for a SEPARATE or DISTINCT component of the project.

 Applicants should also note that course release is NOT an eligible expense through either SSHRC Exchange or SSHRC Explore.

 The application and selection process for SSHRC Explore and SSHRC Exchange grants are separate from CARIF.
 Receiving a CARIF does not guarantee SSHRC funding.
 Therefore, please ensure that your CARIF application includes a detailed contingency plan should SSHRC funding not be awarded.

 How to apply

-- Download the CARIF Guidelines and the CARIF Application Form from the Document Templates below.
+- Download the CARIF Guidelines from the Document Templates below.

 a) Projects involving humans, animals, biohazards and/or radioactive materials